 Since 1987 the same reporting categories and definitions have been used, and as a result, we are able to follow workforce trends from 1987 onward.
 In 2003 we began requesting from the laboratories the number of full time equivalents (FTEs) in addition to a count of individual heads.
 Some contacts at the laboratories are being sent additional survey forms so that workforce trends can be captured by subprogram.
 Please follow the instructions carefully to ensure an accurate survey.

 As in our previous surveys, we are requesting the number of personnel in various categories of Ph.D. staff and the number of graduate students who belong to your research group.
-The workforce counts should be taken as of October 1, 2022, in units of individuals (i.e., head counts (and FTEs for laboratories only)), and separated into experimentalists or theorists.
+The workforce counts should be taken as of October 1, 2024, in units of individuals (i.e., head counts (and FTEs for laboratories only)), and separated into experimentalists or theorists.
 Note that the workforce supported for contract- or grant-related work by non-DOE funds should be identified separately.
-Also, we are requesting the number of Ph.D. degrees awarded through the fiscal year ending September 30, 2022, and some general information about those graduates.
+Also, we are requesting the number of Ph.D. degrees awarded through the fiscal year ending September 30, 2024, and some general information about those graduates.

 This year, we are again requesting that the survey be completed over the internet.
-If you were included in the survey last year, your "2021 Firm" and "2022 Estimate" workforce numbers reported are shown on your survey form.
+If you were included in the survey last year, your "2023 Firm" and "2024 Estimate" workforce numbers reported are shown on your survey form.
 An email message recently sent contains the information you will need to access your survey form to submit your data to Nuclear Physics.

 Note that we must have a response to all survey forms.
 You can significantly reduce our office's workload by promptly completing the survey over the internet.

-Your response to this survey is requested by October 07, 2022.
+Your response to this survey is requested by Friday, June 14, 2024.
 If you have any questions or difficulties in obtaining or completing your survey, please contact Brenda May by email at Brenda.May@science.doe.gov

 Sincerely,

-Associate Director of the Office of Science
+Acting Associate Director of the Office of Science

 for Nuclear Physics